 - Shelters provide temporary accommodation where women and children stay for a couple of weeks or a few months.

-- Shelters are staffed with employees who help women to get back up on their feet and prepare for life after refuge.
+- Shelters are staffed by qualified workers who help women rebuild and prepare for life after refuge.

 To find out more about Shelter, visit the CWRG website.